US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 | Entry Refused | Forced Return | Unresolvable flaw; no supplementary docs accepted | Must depart within 30 days |

 Under Title 19 of the U.S. Code, if CBP does not make a determination within 30 days of detention, the cargo is automatically classified as a refusal of entry and must be returned at the importer's expense or destroyed.
+See our US Customs forced return guide for what to do when your shipment is refused.

 The 6 Most Common 5H Triggers in 2026

-1. Undervalued declarations: CBP uses live market benchmarking.
+- Undervalued declarations: CBP uses live market benchmarking.
 A solid hardwood dining table declared at $8 is automatically flagged.

 Inspection Types Explained: VACIS, Tailgate, and MET